animegamer4422/MY-MUSIC/README.md

 AND LASTLY type my-musichelp to see this help/usage message

-Two lines to install all
+One line to install all

-termux-setup-storage

-cd && pkg install git -y && git clone https://github.com/animegamer4422/MY-MUSIC && cd MY-MUSIC && chmod +x my-musicinst && bash my-musicinst
+cd && pkg install git -y && git clone https://github.com/animegamer4422/MY-MUSIC && cd MY-MUSIC && chmod +x my-musicinst && termux-setup-storage && bash my-musicinst